This guide is brought to you in partnership with Rio Nuevo.

 Kukai, also based at the MSA Annex, opened in February of 2019.
 If you’ve never had onigiri, you’re going to want to try it here.
 The traditional Japanese dish is essentially a seaweed-wrapped rice ball that comes with assorted fillings like pork belly, salmon, or, for the adventurous eater, umeboshi (that’s pickled plum).

 For more information, visit eatkukai.com.

 Tacos, tortilla soup, and other Mexican standards in an airy joint with striking, colorful interiors and an occasional DJ set up in the corner.

 La Cocina is known as "Tucson’s Venue with a Menu."
 Dig into one of their fresh, healthy dishes like the Quinoa Bowl with braised spinach and roasted vegetables.
 With a courtyard surrounded by plants, string lights, and candles, you’ll be sure to enjoy a refreshing experience for brunch, lunch, and dinner with occasional live music.

-Little Cafe Poca Cosa (The Little One) is considered “the tiny restaurant with a big heart.”
-Sister to Café Poca Cosa, this casual setting offers an experience you’ll never forget.
+The Little One is considered “the tiny restaurant with a big heart.”
+This casual setting offers an experience you’ll never forget.
 The best part about it is that you won't leave without a hug and a kiss!

 Pro tip: Check out the chalkboard for daily specials and fresh juices; make sure to bring cash, as cards are not accepted.